Relief For Kenyans As Gov’t Reduces PAYE Tax

 He directed all Ministries and Departments to release funds for verified pending bills of at least of Ksh13 Billion within three weeks.

-“To improve liquidity in the economy and ensure businesses remain afloat by enhancing their cash flows, the private sector is also encouraged to clear all outstanding payments among themselves;
+“To improve liquidity in the economy and ensure businesses remain afloat by enhancing their cash flows, the private sector is also encouraged to clear all outstanding payments among themselves; within three weeks from the date hereof, ” the President said.

+In sharing the burden occasioned by the global health pandemic, the Head of State offered a voluntary reduction in the salaries of the senior ranks of the National Executive.

 Email your news TIPS to [email protected] or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu